tum-ewk/ficus/doc/index.rst

 -----------

-This is a typical result plot created by :func:`ficus.plot_timeseries`, showing electricity generation, consumption and storage levels over 7 days:
+This is a typical result plot created by :func:`ficus.plot_timeseries`, showing electricity generation and consumption over 7 days:

 .. image:: img/elec-timeseries.*
    :width: 95%